ANPR Patrols - Automatic Number Plate Recognition

-Digitpol's ANPR Command Centre is a Centralised European ANPR Platform to combat the problem of Stolen Motor Vehicles and Plant Machinery which remains across Europe.
+Digitpol's ANPR Command Centre is located in The Netherlands and is a centralised ANPR Platform with API connections to the Police and Insurance agencies, the sole focus is to combat the problem of Stolen Motor Vehicles and Plant Machinery which remains across Europe.
 In 2018 Digitpol took the initiative to develop a modern and unique prevention tool, the ANPR project.
-The concept allows for cameras to send data to a databases for cross reference, the check on licence plates or signage takes approximately 400ms and the driver is alerted instantly.
+The check on licence plates or signage takes approximately 200ms and Digitpol is alerted instantly.

 Stolen Vehicle Investigation Stats & Charts